 Important things to bring when camping:

-- A camera.
+• A camera.
 I don't advise bringing a DSLR.
-It could rain at anytime and the moisture inside the tent and in your bag are not good for your camera.
+It could rain at any time and the moisture inside the tent and in your bag is not good for your camera.
 If you do, make sure it's in a waterproof bag and with some silica gels inside to absorb the moisture

 The Adventure Begins from Osmeña Peak to Kawasan Falls

-Looking down at your shoes and you'll find lots of clover-like plants.
+Looking down at your shoes you'll find lots of clover-like plants.
 Clovers made me think of my boss when I was still working as a call center agent.
-I have this earring on the top part of my ear — it's in a shape of a clover — he would always slightly touch it and said "today would be a great night" or "you're a lucky person tonight."
-I heard that clovers with four petals means good luck because it is rare to find these specific counts.
+I have this earring on the top part of my ear — it's in the shape of a clover — he would always slightly touch it and say "Today would be a great night" or "You're a lucky person tonight."
+I heard that clovers with four petals mean good luck because it is rare to find these specific counts.
 And it's definitely true.
-We passed by a few of these plants and all the clovers — if they were really clovers — had five or six petals.
+We passed by a few of these plants and all the clovers if they were really clovers had five or six petals.
 The lucky four-leafed one was nowhere to be found.

 Next on the list is a clean "CR," also known as comfort room/bathroom/washroom.
 You can try to politely ask the store owners if they'll allow you to use their bathrooms.
 Good thing our expert mountaineer friend knew this place.
 It's better to unload all waste before you hit the road.
 While waiting for the guys to finish up, we lined up our bags for fun.
 The one with the smallest bag would bring all the heavy supplies.